imvaskel/embedit/README.md

 <summary>More information on providers</summary>
 <br />
-If you would like to contribute another provider for other social medias, take a look [at the code](embedit/providers/provider.py) for the base provider.
+If you would like to contribute another provider for other social medias, take a look <a href="/embedit/providers/provider.py">at the code</a> for the base provider.
 Also in that directory are other implmented providers for usage as a base.

 A couple of notes: